maplebird/url_lookup/README.md

 +--------------------+------------+
 ```

-`path_lookup` stores a list of full object paths for any FQDNs defined in `fqdns` with a mixed reputation.
+`lookup_paths` stores a list of full object paths for any FQDNs defined in `fqdns` with a mixed reputation.

 ```
 +----+--------------------+--------------------+------------+